 Drum Dial currently makes two types of drum tuners: analog and digital.
 The Digital Drum Dial is a bit more expensive but does provide a more accurate reading.

 The Tune Bot studio is another contender for best drum tuner.
-This product measures the pitch of a drum as a frequency, giving you an actual note representation.
+It operates more like a guitar tuner, rather than one with a mechanical dial.
+It will measure the pitch of your drum as a frequency, giving you an actual note representation.
 Rather than placing the drum tuner on your head, this product clips on to your drum’s rim.
 This tuner is far more advanced than the Drum Dial in my opinion.

 For starters, you can tune your kit to actual musical intervals.
 This works great if you’re tuning your toms to the key of a certain song, which is becoming more and more popular with modern recording engineers.
 It also has the ability to save and recall pitches for up to five kits with ten drums each.
 You actually can buy new drum heads and tune them exactly how you had them before!